rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 In contrast, the use of `slice::from_raw_parts_mut` in Listing 19-7 would likely crash when the slice is used.
-This code takes an arbitrary memory location and creates a slice ten thousand items long:
+This code takes an arbitrary memory location and creates a slice 10,000 items long.

 ```rust
 use std::slice;